FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_01.md

 | J731 | 40  | -       | 2.156e4 | 220 nodes |
 | J741 | 20  | -       | 2.153e4 | 220 nodes |

-> Note: Since the linear and quadratic eigenvalues of the 3D model have multiple roots, the value based on the cubic equation is used to describe the quadratic value in the table.
+> Note: In the 3D models, the primary and secondary values have equal roots.
+Therefore, the secondary value in the table represents the tertiary calculation value.

 ### (4) Heat conduction analysis

-Conditions common to a steady heat conduction analysis are shown in Figure 9.1.10.
-The individual conditions of verification case exM - exT are shown in Figure 9.1.11.
-Mesh partitioning equivalent to that of exA was used.
+The common conditions for the steady-state heat conduction analysis are shown in Fig. 9.1.10.
+The individual conditions for the verification cases exM–exT are shown in Fig. 9.1.11.
+The mesh division used here is equivalent to that of exA.

-Temperature distribution tables for each case of the verification results are shown in Table 9.1.13 ~ Table 9.1.20.
+The verification results (temperature distribution table) of each case are presented in Tables 9.1.13–9.1.20.

 <div style="text-align: center; margin-top:3em;">
 <img src="./media/example01_15.png" width="350px">